There’s nothing worse than a bad boss!

 You know what they say about karma!

-2) The micromanager boss
+2) The Micromanager

 You may be an adult, but to the micromanager boss you’re still a child that needs constant supervision.
 Or at least that’s what he or she thinks.